Fredrik Eklund Net Worth: How ‘MDLNY’ Star Is Using Fame To Help Homeless Kids

 “You are amazing, what I love so much about you n ur hubby are that you are 2 successful men, you’re on top of your game, and you never look down upon anyone, we all know that 1 minute you can have it all n in 1 minute we can lose it, you use your success and celebrity as a platform to bring awareness to important issues affecting everyday people’s lives, keep doing what your doing #unstoppable,” one person wrote to Fredrik Eklund on Instagram, celebrating his success and his decision to help children in need.

 Eklund bought his Connecticut home last year in an effort to move on from the failed pregnancies.
-However, they also got the home, so they had a place to raise children in the future.
+However, they also got the home so they had a place to raise children in the future.
 While Fredrik Eklund may have needed a break from the surrogacies, it sounds like his husband Derek is ready to try again.
 But maybe Eklund’s work with the charity is his way of dealing with the losses.

 What do you think of Fredrik Eklund’s decision to help out with a charity that gives support to homeless children in New York?

-[Featured Image by Cindy Ord/Getty Images for Gilt Groupe]
+[Featured Image by Cindy Ord/Getty Images]